Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 ## What is OPC UA ?

-OPC-UA is a well-known client-server protocol used in the Industry.
+OPC UA is a well-known client-server protocol used in the Industry.

-Usually an OPC-UA server is responsible for fetching sensor data from factory-level machinery and make them available to an OPC-UA client.
+Usually an OPC UA server is responsible for fetching sensor data from factory-level machinery and make them available to an OPC UA client (the Agent in this case).

-Sensor data is mapped to the OPC-UA Server Address Space as variables.
-It is also possible to have methods which provide you with the possibility of control the machine.
+Sensors are mapped to the OPC UA Server Address Space as variables (or attributes).
+A client can then retrieve their values.
+Moreover, it is also possible to control the machinery invoking methods.

-An OPC-UA client chooses a set of variables to monitor creating a set of subscriptions, one for each variable.
-During the subscription stage the client specifies, with a set of parameters, how it should receive sensor data from the server.
+In particular, an OPC UA client chooses a set of variables to monitor creating a set of subscriptions, one for each variable.
+During the subscription stage the client specifies, through some parameters, how it should receive sensor data from the server.

-In our case OPC-UA Agent acts as bridge between the OPC-UA server and the Orion Context Broker, behaving as an OPC-UA client.
+In our case OPC UA Agent acts as bridge between the OPC UA server and the Orion Context Broker, behaving as an OPC-UA client.

 ## Actors